a-phung/exercise-tracker/README.md

 # Exercise Tracker

 ## General Info
 This is a simple CRUD REST API web application developed with MongoDB & Mongoose, Express.js, React.js, and Node.js.
-The web application was developed in a model-view-controller design pattern.
+The application was developed in a model-view-controller web framework.

 ## Website View